beyersmann-lab/beyersmannlab/content/authors/claire-galea/_index.md

     url: https://www.mq.edu.au/about/about-the-university/our-faculties/medicine-and-health-sciences/departments-and-centres/school-of-psychological-sciences
 superuser: false
 user_groups:
-  - Researchers
+  - Alumni
 ---
-Claire Galea is a biostatistician and senior impact analyst who is currently undertaking a PhD in the School of Psychological Sciences.
+Claire Galea is a biostatistician and senior impact analyst who holds a PhD in Psychological Sciences.
 Her research is on the impact of shared book reading focussing on <a href="https://imaginationlibrary.com/au/" target="_blank">Dolly Parton's Imagination Library</a>.